skyducks/EdgeDrivers/personal-tuya-devices/docs/README.md

 ### Checklist for contributing with your integration - Start here!
 - [ ] Model created by following the [Checklist for new models to represent new device](#checklist-for-new-models-to-represent-new-device)
+  - [ ] If none of the existing commands fit your device for an specific datapoint, then create a new one by following the [Checklist for new integrations with native capabilities](#checklist-for-new-integrations-with-native-capabilities)
+    - Usually, you will need a new command if there is a new capability
+    - In other words, when none of the existing predefined devices have the same capability
+    - This is the list of native capabilities developed by ST: [Production Capabilities](https://developer.smartthings.com/docs/devices/capabilities/capabilities-reference) and [Proposed Capabilities](https://developer.smartthings.com/docs/devices/capabilities/proposed)
+    - If you didn't find the native capability that you want in the repository, then a command is needed.<br />`https://github.com/search?type=code&q=repo%3Aw35l3y%2FEdgeDrivers+path%3Apersonal-tuya-devices%2Fsrc%2Fcommands.lua+<nativeCapabilityHere>`
   - [ ] If none of the existing normal profiles fit your device, then create a new one by following the [Checklist for new profiles to be used by models](#checklist-for-new-profiles-to-be-used-by-models)
-  - [ ] If none of the existing commands fit your device for an specific datapoint, then create a new one by following the [Checklist for new integrations with native capabilities](#checklist-for-new-integrations-with-native-capabilities)
+    - Usually, you will need a new profile if there is a new command or your device contains a existing capability that isn't referenced in the profile

 ### Checklist for new preferences in the [generic profile](https://github.com/w35l3y/EdgeDrivers/blob/beta/personal-tuya-devices/profiles/generic-ef00-v1.yaml)
 - [ ] Attribute "name" is limited to 24 characters